Chart Color Schemes

 Health outcomes in Forresters Beach are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Forresters Beach shows below-average health indicators with common conditions slightly more prevalent across both younger and older age groups compared to averages.
+Forresters Beach shows below-average health outcomes, with common conditions slightly more prevalent across both younger and older age groups compared to averages.

-Private health cover rate is very high at approximately 57%, covering about 1,940 people.
-The most frequent medical conditions are arthritis (9.8% of residents) and asthma (7.6%).
-A total of 68.3% report no medical ailments, higher than Greater Sydney's 64.8%.
-The area has a higher proportion of seniors aged 65 and over at 28.2%, or about 966 people, compared to Greater Sydney's 24.5%.
+Private health cover is very high at approximately 57% of the total population (~1,944 people).
+The most common medical conditions are arthritis (9.8%) and asthma (7.6%).
+68.3% of residents declare no medical ailments, higher than Greater Sydney's 64.8%.
+The area has 28.2% of residents aged 65 and over (967 people), higher than Greater Sydney's 24.5%.
 Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health